MargotCh/spCellEval/README.md

 Datasets and parameter settings can be found in manuscript supplement.

 ### Evaluation Scripts
-The notebooks in  `src/metrics_scripts` can be used to get the complete metrics on all methods for each dataset.
+The notebooks in  `src/metrics_scripts`. `...` needs to be run first to get ... and `...` processes all metrics.

+#### All in one
+Processing each dataset with each method can be done before evaluation.
+The evaluation will then run on all outputs together.

 ## Adding your own method
 To officially add your own method, please open an issue and provide us with the following to reproduce your method.